 The pagodas will also be divided into four stories.
 The bottom story will be a library and school.
 The interior of this school will consist entirely of black marble.
 The second story will be the meditation hall, made of white marble.
 The third story will be the tantra hall, made of red marble.
 And the top story will be the Roshi’s quarters, made of Gold.

 For 165 days of the year, the Temple of 32 will operate as a normal living and meditation zone.
 Everyone within will be allowed to cross over and visit with any section that they please.
 However, there will be two 100 day working periods in which no physical touch or verbal communication is allowed.
 All interactions may only be through spirit connection in the Astral realms.
 These work periods will conclude on the Winter and Summer Solstices.
-If anyone is unable to keep these rules, they will have to leave the Temple of 32 back into the outer sections of the Temple.
-They may return once they have received a new key from a section of the Temple that they had not previously mastered, and enter the trials again.
+If anyone is unable to keep these rules, they will have to leave the Temple of 32and return to the outer sections of the Temple.
+They may return once they have received a new key from a different section of the Temple that they had not previously mastered, and enter the trials again.
 For those who complete the 100 day work period, they will be invited into ceremony in their Roshi’s quarters with the Hierophant.
 At this point they will be introduced to the upper portion of the temple.

 From the Roshi’s quarters, there extends a series of bridges connecting to the other Roshis’ quarters and four special areas that correlate to alchemical Azoth, Mercury, Sulphur and Salt.
 Each of these areas coordinate to the ACGT codons of the DNA.
 The specific geometrical makeup of the bridges symbolizes the geometrical configurations of Oxygen, Deoxyribose and Phosphate, whose combination forms the phosphate backbone of Deoxyribose Nucleic Acid or DNA.
 After completing an alchemical process following initiation from the Hierophant, the seeker may travel down the double-helix staircase and descend into the Duat.

 Here, the seeker will come into contact with the Dweller.
-The schematics for the Duat and the experiences that take place here have not yet been revealed.